Routing Matters in MoE: Scaling Diffusion Transformers with Explicit Routing Guidance: Experiment

 \subsection{Ablation Studies}

-\textbf{Ablation on each component.}\quad The results in Tab.~\ref{tab:ablation_component} show that using prototypical routing alone improves performance and already surpasses DiT-MoE-B-Flow and DiffMoE-B-Flow (see Tab.~\ref{tab:preliminary_experiment}).
-Adding routing contrastive learning yields substantial gains, reducing FID by 10.6\% and increasing IS by 9.8\%, highlighting the importance of semantic routing guidance.
-Incorporating conditional routing further lowers FID and raises IS.
+\textbf{Ablation on each component.}\quad Table~\ref{tab:ablation_component} shows that using prototypical routing improves performance and surpasses DiT-MoE-B-Flow and DiffMoE-B-Flow (see Table~\ref{tab:preliminary_experiment}).
+Adding routing contrastive learning (RCL) yields substantial gains, reducing FID by 10.6\% and increasing IS by 9.8\%, highlighting the importance of semantic routing guidance.
 These results validate the effectiveness of each component.

 \textbf{Ablation on score activation function.}\quad Since our prototypical routing computes similarities in latent space, choosing an appropriate activation to map similarities into routing scores is crucial.
-As shown in Tab.~\ref{tab:ablation_activation}, the identity mapping yields the best performance, sigmoid is second-best, and softmax performs worst.
+As shown in Table~\ref{tab:ablation_activation}, the identity mapping yields the best performance, sigmoid is second-best, and softmax performs worst.
 Consequently, we adopt the identity function as the score activation.

-\textbf{Ablation on conditional routing.}\quad We emphasize that the proposed conditional routing is a general, method-agnostic component that can benefit other routing schemes.
+\textbf{Ablation on conditional routing within the K-Means–based Routing.}\quad We emphasize that the proposed conditional routing is a general, method-agnostic component that can benefit other routing schemes.
 We ablate it within the K-Means–based Routing method in Sec.~\ref{sec:preliminary_exp}.
-As shown in Tab.~\ref{tab:ablation_uncondE}, removing conditional routing significantly degrades performance, underscoring its importance.
+As shown in Table~\ref{tab:ablation_uncondE}, removing conditional routing significantly degrades performance, underscoring its importance.